 Amaranth Bale Trail

-Dufferin County is beautiful during Fall.
+Dufferin County is beautiful in the Fall.
 Take the kids and drive around Amaranth Township in search of amazing and whimsical bale sculptures.

 Golf amid fall colours